Skip to content

 🚧

 This feature is still under construction.
-Also, the main author of SWC works for Turbopack (opens in a new tab) by Vercel, so this feature is not a something that will be actively developed.
+Also, the main author of SWC works for Turbopack (opens in a new tab) by Vercel, so this feature is not something that will be actively developed.

 SWC is able to bundle multiple JavaScript or TypeScript files into one.